Sunday Arrival Process

 The camp’s email address is for business use only and emails addressed to campers can not be delivered.
 Thank you for your understanding.

 Tobacco Policy-The use of tobacco products is discouraged by the B.S.A.
-Adults who use these products are asked to refrain from smoking in the presence of Scouts, in doorways or on porches.
+Adults who use these products are asked to refrain from using tobacco products in the presence of Scouts, or smoking in doorways or on porches.
 Please use the designated areas.
+(Next to Totem lodge, behind the chimney next to the building.)

 Trees-Trees are a valuable resource.
 No tree, living or dead, may be cut down without the permission of the Camp Director.
 Units will be charged if they violate this policy.

 Visitors in Camp, Sundays and Saturday Mornings Only-Parents may accompany their Scouts to camp on Sunday and leave by 7:00PM.
+Visitors may be asked to leave earlier if weather conditions or lack of parking space warrant it.
 No visiting during the week is permitted.
 Leadership changes must check in at the Camp Office when they arrive.
 All visitors (who are here to pick up a Scout) must sign in and out at the Camp Office or with the Duty Office after 5:00 PM.
 Prior approval or check-in/check-out is not required for visitors on Saturday morning.
-All leadership changes, late arrivals, early departures and any other event requiring a Scout to leave between check in Sunday and check out on Saturday for more than a day must be made no later than closing time on Sunday.
+All leadership changes, late arrivals, early departures and any other event requiring a Scout to leave between check in Sunday and check out on Saturday, must be made no later than closing time (5:00 PM) on Sunday.